 For Adeola it was a turning point.
 “A huge shroud lifted off of my head.
 Because he was talking about the reality of what it was.
 There was trust in our relationship that allowed him to voice what he saw.
 There was a maturity in our relationship that enabled that.”
 This really helped Adeola make a big shift and take “a perspective that I hadn’t seen before.
 And suddenly it was liberating.”
 The strength of her relationship with her colleague underpinned that.

-Amy’s relationship with her husband and son helped her through her career change.
+Alma’s relationship with her husband and son helped her through her career change.
 “My husband has been really supportive.
 He never questioned that I should leave.”
 Going through this has “really shown me the people who have my back.
 The thing that made me do the really difficult stuff and really push me out of my comfort zone was my family – my son and my husband.”
-Together they have really assisted Amy in moving on.
+Together they have really assisted Alma in moving on.
 “I never want to go back to that place I was in two years ago.
 I never want to go back.”

 Often, we don’t realise how important it is to build foundations until we’re in a difficult spot.
 The hard graft comes into its own when everything is shifting – problems at work, challenges with a new business venture, or issues in our relationships.
 The solid base keeps us steady in turbulent seas.